Free Things to Do in Orlando

 Visit the Jack Kerouac House

-If you time your vacation in Orlando just right, you can visit the Jack Kerouac House.
 This cottage home is located inside College Park.
-It has been recently refurbished.
-Unfortunately, it is not open to the public all the time.
-But free events, as well as readings, are held throughout the year.
+It has been recently refurbished but it is not open to the public all the time.
+However, free events happen throughout the year.

 Watch the Sunset at Cranes Roost Park